 Example:

-Create a Knowledge Base entry named “Questions to ask new leads” and simply list the questions you want the agent to ask:
+Create a training entry named "Questions to ask new leads" and list the questions you want the agent to ask:

 "What's your address?"